boblauer/cachegoose/README.md

 Record
   .find({ some_condition: true })
-  .ttl(30) // The number of seconds to cache the query in Redis.
+  .cache(30) // The number of seconds to cache the query in Redis.
 Defaults to 1 minute.
   .exec(function(err, records) {
     ...
   });
 ```

 That's pretty much it.
-Just insert `.ttl()` into the queries you want to cache, and they will be cached.
+Just insert `.cache()` into the queries you want to cache, and they will be cached.
 Works with `select`, `lean`, `sort`, and anything else that will modify the results of a query.

 ##Test
 npm test